Axway/amplify-compare-api-services/readme.md

-# Use Amplify Enterprise Marketplace to Identify Duplicate APIs
+# Use Amplify Enterprise Marketplace to Compare API Specification

 This code supports the article: [Art of the possible: reduce duplicate APIs with Amplify Enterprise Marketplace](https://blog.axway.com/product-insights/amplify-platform/enterprise-marketplace/reduce-duplicate-apis)